HKCodeCamp/bartr/README.md

 ## Setup inside VM

-1. In the VM, change to app folder
+1. In the VM, change to app folder:
 ```
 cd /vagrant
 ``